kracr/ODPReco/README.md

  After this step, the jar file alongwith dependencies will be created in target folder.

- Copy the resources folder (present in ODPReco folder) into the target folder and change the path in command line to target folder by entering - cd target
+ Copy the resources folder (present in -master folder) into the target folder and change the path in command line to target folder by entering - cd target

  jar file can be executed from this folder by using the command :

- java -jar odpreco.jar -ontdes [des.txt] -ontcq [cq.txt] -ontowl [ont.owl]
+ java -jar recommender-0.0.1-SNAPSHOT-jar-with-dependencies.jar -ontdes [des.txt] -ontcq [cq.txt] -ontowl [owl.txt]

  ontdes takes the description file as argument, ontcq takes competency question file of the ontology as input and ontowl takes the ontology file as input.

  It is mandatory to enter the OWL file path; the description and competency questions can be skipped by leaving the square brackets empty or keeping their files empty.

  Recomemndations follow after user enters the input.

+ Example:

+ java -jar recommender-0.0.1-SNAPSHOT-jar-with-dependencies.jar -ontdes [] -ontcq [] -ontowl [C:\Users\Admin\Desktop\Ontology\population_ontology.owl]

+ In this example, description and competency questions aren't passed as input and only the ontology file is passed as the input.

  After ODPReco has recommended ODPs, kindly fill this form https://forms.gle/SV3vgdsDqJ8hMVw68 .It is user feedback form.